Chicks & Ducklings

 We observe our birds daily and remove and cull all weak or sick birds immediately.
 We do not use antibiotics or vaccines, so our poultry health is of the utmost importance.
 We are also on good terms with our veterinarians and they visit our farm a few times a year or when we need them.

-Due to our biosecurity measures, our chickens yearly free ranging habits and our selective breeding program we have not had any major diseases and we have noticed that our flocks grow in vigor each year.
+Due to our biosecurity measures, our chickens’ yearly free-ranging habits, and our selective breeding program we have not had any major diseases and we have noticed that our flocks grow in vigor each year.
 We have been breeding our chickens and waterfowl since 2013.
-Each generation of that particular breed is bred for improved vigor, temperament, egg quality and APA standards.
+Each generation of that particular breed is bred for improved vigor, temperament, egg quality, and APA standards.

-We always meet customers at the gate for pick up orders and we do not allow farm visits or sold birds to return to our property.
+We always meet customers at the gate for pick-up orders and we do not allow farm visits or sold birds to return to our property.
 All new stock is brought in by hatching eggs only and we do not buy or sell adult birds.

 We show birds periodically and most of our flock is between 1-4 years of age.
-We have shown our birds at the IPE, National Poultry Show, Fall Feast and Winter Poultry Show.
-Any birds showing the slightest signs of anything before the show are eliminated by USA or Canadian judges, so we are very careful about having very healthy birds.
+We have shown our birds at the IPE, National Poultry Show, Fall Feast, and Winter Poultry Show.
+Any birds showing the slightest signs of anything before the show are eliminated by the USA or Canadian judges, so we are very careful about having very healthy birds.

 We want to win and keep our good reputation, so we strive to improve our breed lines every year.
-We wash, dry and feed the show birds extra goodies before, during and after the shows.
+We wash, dry, and feed the show birds extra goodies before, during, and after the shows.
 We also quarantine them before and after the shows.

 Throughout the year and especially during the breeding season we spend a lot of money on high quality feed and our developing food forest.
 We supplement with more added protein in our chicken’s flock as well as Non-GMO pellets.
 We give our birds extra vitamins/minerals and apple cider vinegar year-round.
 We also provide food enhancements such as grains, seeds, fruits, vegetables, alfalfa, garlic, kelp and herbs.